h4ck3rk3y/h4ck3rk3y.github.io/_posts/2017-08-10-a-pragmattic-summary.md

 - Refactor, no refactoring specs though.
 Run Tests.
 - Commit

 Read the book *TDD by Example* to understand TDD better.
-The definition of the poverty line can change with time as we grow as Engineers. *TDD By Example* and *Structured Interpretation of Computer Programs* are included in other definitions of the Go-Jek reading poverty line.
+The definition of the poverty line can change with time as we grow as Engineers. *TDD By Example* and *Structure and Interpretation of Computer Programs* are included in other definitions of the Go-Jek reading poverty line.

 ![Tests](/img/blog/tests.gif)

 This by no means is an appropriate summary of the Pragmatic Programmer but it's getting late.
-The Author has too sleep.
+The Author has to sleep.